 1776: Full citizenship is given to white male property owners, with six states granting it to all white males whether they have property or not.
 Some states require membership in a specified religion.

-1789: The Secretary of War is placed in charge of Indians.
+1789: The Secretary of War is placed in charge of relations with Native Americans.

 1793: The first Fugitive Slave Act is passed.

 1812-21: Six western states join the union with full white male suffrage.
 Four of the original states abolish property requirements.